MRC-CSO-SPHSU/ABMSim.jl/README.md

 ### Descritpion

 This simulation tool provides some ABM model and simulation types for seperate specification of ABM models and their simulation, currently tuned for large-scale demographic ABMs, cf.\ [UKDemographicABM.jl package](https://github.com/MRC-CSO-SPHSU/UKDemographicABM.jl).
 It strives to exploit the state-of-the-art Agents.jl package.
+A lighter example can be consulted via the model [MiniDemographicABM.jl](https://github.com/MRC-CSO-SPHSU/MiniDemographicABM.jl)

 ### Author(s)
 [Atiyah Elsheikh](https://www.gla.ac.uk/schools/healthwellbeing/staff/atiyahelsheikh/)